 - Are there any coupons, promo codes, or discounts from the manufacturer, a local store, or through my dentist?

-The ADA recommends replacing your toothbrush every 3 or 4 months.
+The ADA recommends replacing your toothbrush (or toothbrush head) every 3 or 4 months.

 Electric toothbrushes may not feel like a fit for you.
 In fact, one